worldmaking/mischmasch/README.md

 --username *input a string with no spaces for player name. defaults to system username*

---disableVR *set this to true to disable VR. default: false*
+--disableVR *include this flag to disable VR and run the app with keyboard and mouse*

 --patchFile *enter name of a patch file found in /userData (don't include .json extension). default: blank scene*